-The tank decommissioning process refers to permanently closing a tank by capping it, filling it with material like foam or slurry, or digging it up and removing it from the ground completely.
+The tank decommissioning process refers to permanently closing a tank by capping it, filling it with slurry, or digging it up and removing it from the ground completely.
 Alpha Environmental offers tank decommissioning and replacement services for residential and commercial properties in Portland, Oregon.
 We service all heating oil tanks, whether located above-ground, underground, or in a basement.

 Heating oil tanks are containers that hold oil to heat homes or buildings.
 Underground storage tanks (USTs) are used to store oil or other materials.
 In each case, these types of tanks can become hazardous over time.
 As such, they require decommissioning or replacement.

 Faulty or Leaking Heating Oil Tanks